 Both oils are chock-full of vitamins & antioxidants & are known to do wonders for natural curls & coils.
 But which one takes the cake?
 In the debate between argan oil vs jojoba oil for hair, how can you know which will work best for you?

 In all honesty, both of these natural oils offer a plethora of benefits, & your strands would be eternally grateful if you incorporated either one—or even both—into your hair care routine.
-In this blog, we’ll break down everything you need to know about jojoba vs argan oil, including what they are, what benefits they can provide & how to apply them to your curly tresses.
+In this blog, we’ll break down everything you need to know about jojoba vs argan oil, including what they are, what benefits serums for curly hair can provide & how to apply them to your curly tresses.

 Jojoba vs Argan Oil: What Are They?